unusualbob/Catacomb-Snatch--Reddit-Edition/README.md

 * Implemented the ability to pause the game (escape key).
 * Removed FPS counter.
 * Added button to mute sound - 'M'.
+* Up to 4 players when in multiplayer
                              -
 Ideas
 =====